TomasBoda/agent-lang/docs/project-specification.md

 There are several built-in functions that are used primarily for agent aggregations and mathematical calculations.

 ##### Agent-related functions
-- `GENERATE` - this method is necessary in starting the simulation is used to generate a fixed number of agents.
+- `GENERATE` - this method is necessary in starting the simulation and is used to generate a fixed number of agents.
 The first parameter is the agent identifier and the second parameter is the number of agents to be generated
 ```
 AGENT person { ... }